-Emissions from organic soils are calculated using the Tier 1 methodology for all years of the time series by multiplying the area of cultivated organic soils by the default value of emission factor $EF_2$ , of 8 kg $N_2O$ -N/ha (IPCC, 2006).
+Emissions from organic soils are calculated using the Tier 1 methodology for all years of the time series by multiplying the area of cultivated organic soils by the default value of emission factor $EF_2$ , of 8 kg N2O-N/ha (IPCC, 2006).

-The annual contribution of organic soils (plus mineral soils with a peaty layer) to overall agricultural emissions is small and has been assumed to remain constant at $30.0 \text{ kt CO}2$ -e since 1990 to the present (0.1 per cent of agricultural emissions in 2018).
+The annual contribution of organic soils (plus mineral soils with a peaty layer) to overall agricultural emissions is small and has been assumed to remain constant at 30.0 kt CO2-e (0.1 per cent of agricultural emissions) since 1990 to the present.